-The marketing authorisation holder is responsible for the quality, efficacy and safety of the product throughout the product lifecycle.
-As part of this, the authorisation holder has an obligation to keep the dossier up-to-date as regards scientific and technical progress.
-In terms of pharmacovigilance, MA holders are required to operate and audit appropriate pharmacovigilance and risk management systems, to monitor the safety of their products throughout the products' life cycle, and to detect any change in their risk-benefit balance.
-As part of their pharmacovigilance systems, MA holders must have an appropriately qualified person responsible for pharmacovigilance located in the EU, maintain a pharmacovigilance master file, operate, monitor and update a risk management system for the product, record and report all suspected adverse reactions occurring in relation to their products, and submit periodic risk-benefit evaluation reports for their products.
-In addition, they must report any suspected falsified medicines entering the legitimate supply chain (see the section on falsified medicines below).
+The marketing authorisation holder is responsible for the quality, efficacy and safety of the product throughout the product's life cycle.
+As part of this, the authorisation holder has an obligation to keep the dossier up-to-date to take account of scientific and technical progress.

+In terms of pharmacovigilance, MA holders are required to operate and audit appropriate pharmacovigilance and risk management systems, to monitor the safety of their products throughout the products' life cycle, and to detect any change to their risk-benefit balance.
+MA holders must, as part of their pharmacovigilance systems, have an appropriately qualified person responsible for pharmacovigilance located in the EU, maintain a pharmacovigilance master file, operate, monitor and update a risk management system for the product, record and report all suspected adverse reactions occurring in relation to their products, and submit periodic risk-benefit evaluation reports for their products.
+In addition, they must report any suspected falsified medicines entering the legitimate supply chain (see 3.8 Existing Rules Against Illegal Medicines and/or Medical Devices, below).